RichardPoroszlay/Odd-One-Out/doc/functional-specification.md

 In the third game mode you decide how many rounds youu wanna play.
 The fourth game mode would be a hardcore game mode.

+## Current state

+The primary function of the program is entertainment.
+It offers a diverse range of game modes that assist young individuals in experiencing the "odd-one-out" phenomenon.
+The fundamental mechanics of the game are designed to enhance logical reasoning skills.
+With its variety, it provides an exciting and engaging experience that keeps players thoroughly entertained and less likely to grow bored.
+This diversity and engagement factor contribute significantly to the program's appeal and effectiveness in delivering enjoyable gameplay experiences.

 ## Functional specification of requirement list

 | Modul   | ID   | Name       | Description |